-- We create opportunities for makers to practice, exhibit, sell and promote work, and help them to develop their creative and business practice. - We help audiences to see, buy, collect and learn about craft, through events and exhibitions in Scotland and internationally, through partnerships and online. - We advocate for the sector as a vital contributor to cultural, economic and social well-being - for the nation, for individuals and for communities.
+- We create opportunities for makers to practice, exhibit, sell and promote work, and help them to develop their creative and business practice. - We help wider audiences to see, buy, collect and learn about craft, through events and exhibitions in Scotland and internationally, through partnerships and online. - We advocate for the sector as a vital contributor to cultural, economic and social well-being for the nation, for individuals and for communities.

-We advocate for the sector as a vital contributor to cultural, economic and social well-being - for the nation, for individuals and for communities.
 We were established in 2004 and registered as a charity in 2008.
-In 2015 we became a Creative Scotland Regularly Funded Organisation, with a multi-year grant of currently £333,000 per annum, placing us among the top 25 supported bodies.
-This core support is vital to our success, complemented by active fundraising and revenue generation.
-Our finances are well managed, with currently sufficient levels of unrestricted reserves, although the Coronavirus (COVID-19) pandemic has challenged the organisation in many ways.
+In 2015 we became a Creative Scotland Regularly Funded Organisation, with a multi-year grant of currently \pounds 333,000 per annum, placing us among the top 25 supported bodies.
+This core support is vital to the majority of our activity, complemented by active fundraising and revenue generation.

-Previous Annual Reviews are available on our website and the latest Annual Accounts, as well as our Memorandum & Articles, are available on request.
+Our finances are well managed, with currently sufficient levels of unrestricted reserves.
+Our latest Annual Accounts are available here and the Memorandum & Articles is available on request.

 We deliver across arts and creative industries agendas with a year-round programme.
-Since our foundation we have been active 'in person' from Hawick to Lerwick, working with hospitals, prisons, museums and shopping centres, galleries and conference halls, to widen participation and engage with every age group, from young children at school to older people experiencing dementia.
-With the pandemic making in-person delivery challenging, we have increasingly produced our programme online, creating new digitally based resources, events and activities to support the craft community across Scotland.
-Our website, social media channels and e-newsletters are regularly refreshed to reach an ever wider, and increasingly international, audience.
+Our website, social media channels and e-newsletters communicate with a wide constituency.
+We have been active from Hawick to Lerwick, working with hospitals, prisons, museums and shopping centres, galleries and conference halls to widen participation and engage with every age group, from young children at school to elders with dementia.

-The extraordinary experience of the pandemic of course continues to be difficult for many in the sector.
-We have worked hard to understand people's needs, and support those affected in many ways, whilst also thinking positively.
-In a mass-produced, unsustainable, socially distanced and online world, we have argued for the value of beautiful handmade work, created with care and skill, to treasure or to gift to others, and for the significance of creativity to boost personal growth and well-being, employability, innovation, entrepreneurialism and healthy communities.
+The extraordinary experience of the pandemic lockdown is extremely challenging for many in the sector.
+We are working hard to support people affected, whilst thinking positively.
+In a mass-produced, wasteful, socially distanced and online world, beautiful handmade work, created with care and skill, to treasure or to gift to others, has huge significance.
+And tapping into creativity boosts personal development and well-being, employability, innovation, entrepreneurialism and healthy communities.

-Over the next six to nine months, we will be updating our Strategic Plan for the years ahead and reviewing our vision and purpose.
-The 2018-21 plan is available on request.
+Over the next six to twelve months we will be updating our Strategic Plan for the years ahead.
+The current 2018-21 plan is available on our website.

-Our current strategic aims are:
+Our strategic aims are: